 Catholic vs. Protestant - why is there so much animosity?

-What is the difference between Catholics and Protestants?
+What are the differences between Catholics and Protestants?

 What does the Bible say about liturgy?
 Should a Christian participate in liturgical worship?